ubcsc/ubcsc-website/CONTRIBUTING.md

 For any difficulty with setting up, contact [Dirane](diranengala@gmail.com)

 			*****Setup extension*****
+			use this for step 4 if it fails
 Assumptions made here is
    Php is installed - PHP 7.1.15
    Composer is installed - version 1.6.4